KxSystems/docs/docs/basics/glossary.md

 ## Unary function

-An iterable of rank 1, i.e. a function with 1 argument, or a list of depth ≥1.
+A value of rank 1, i.e. a function with 1 argument, or a list of depth ≥1.

 ## Unary operator